Hardmath123/hardmath123.github.io/content/gamifiededucation.md

 This happened, for instance, in my AP Computer Science class last year.
 Almost every student there was far above average, and exceeding all expectations at school.
-It was the perfect environment for them to learn freely--and our teacher encouraged this--but they had to spend hours studying for the AP CS test.
+It was the perfect environment for them to learn freely---and our teacher encouraged this---but they had to spend hours studying for the AP CS test.

 Honestly, studying for the AP CS test isn't very different from studying for